hardentools/hardentools/README.md

 - **Disable Windows Script Host**.
 Windows Script Host allows the execution of VBScript and Javascript files on Windows operating systems.
 This is very commonly used by regular malware (such as ransomware) as well as targeted malware.

 - **Disabling AutoRun and AutoPlay**.
 Disables AutoRun / AutoPlay for all devices.
+For example, this should prevent applicatons from automatically executing when you plug a USB stick into your computer.

 - **Disables powershell.exe, powershell_ise.exe and cmd.exe execution via Windows Explorer**.
-Needs reboot to work.
+You will not be able to use the terminal and it should prevent the use of PowerShell by malicious code trying to infect the system.

 ### Microsoft Office